stac47/stac-dot-files/README.md

 ==========

 My .vimrc which contains the procedure to configure Vim everywhere.
-This one is tested under Linux and Windows.
+This one is tested under Linux, Mac OS X and Windows.
 I use this one to work on following project
 types:

 * Python